3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: Related Work

-\textbf{3D Point Cloud Segmentation.} There are many Transformer-based segmentation networks that are developed from the corresponding classification networks.
-The segmentation network of PCT \cite{guo2021pct} took its classification network variant as the encoder.
-The decoder first concatenated the pooled global feature with each point feature, enhancing the perception of global information for each point.
-Then the concatenated features were fed into a series of MLP layers for dense prediction, following PointNet \cite{qi2017pointnet}.
-Similarly, PT \cite{zhao2021point} also developed the segmentation network based on its classification framework.
-The authors designed a U-net architecture for segmentation, where the decoder was symmetric to the encoder.
-Since it used a hierarchical structure in the encoder, a transition-up module with trilinear interpolation was proposed in the decoder for point cloud upsampling.
 Instead of using raw point clouds, Stratified Transformer \cite{lai2022stratified} took 3D voxels as input to the segmentation network.
 It applied Transformers in predefined local windows, following Swin Transformer \cite{liu2021swin}.
 To capture the global information and establish connections between different windows, it presented a novel $key$ sampling strategy, enlarging the effective receptive field for each $query$ point.

-Despite the great success of Transformers in point cloud classification and segmentation, its massive linear operations tend to result in high computational footprint and memory consumption.
-Therefore, instead of Transformers, our paper was proposed to utilize the Graph Convolution method to achieve local information extraction, verifying the feasibility of combining Graph Convolution and Transformers.
-This operation contributes to the lightweight design of the Transformer network.
-Moreover, to alleviate the local information loss caused by pooling operations, we proposed a novel point-wise self-attention mechanism (PPSA), please refer to Sec. \ref{subsec:GFL} for more details.